varnish/Varnish-Book/varnish_book.rst

       Figure :counter:`figure`: If-Modified-Since control flow diagram.

-   .. training: does Varnish triggers an asynchronous request to the origin server?
+   ..
+TOVERIFY: does Varnish triggers an asynchronous request to the origin server?

 Allowance
 ---------